-So, you know what it is you’re going to look for, you have an idea of what it looks like (thanks Google!), and you’ve suited up.
+So, you know what it is you’re going to look for, you have an idea of what it looks like (thanks, Google!), and you’ve suited up.
 Now you are ready to begin.

-The more protected you are, at least at the beginning, the less distracted you’ll be and you can focus on the actual inspection.
+The more protected you are, at least at the beginning, the less distracted you’ll be, and you can focus on the actual inspection.

 Ensure you have your smoker and your hive tool.
-A bee brush like this one would be nice but it’s not absolutely necessary.
+A bee brush like this one would be nice, but it’s not absolutely necessary.

 When it comes to your smoker, you should have worked out how to get a good white thick smoke from it.
-Mann Lake HD554 KwikStart Smoker Pellet are said to be very good despite them being difficult to light.
+Mann Lake HD554 KwikStart Smoker Pellet is said to be very good despite them being difficult to light.

 Step 2 – Opening the Hive